JCDetwiler/batch-size-mnist/README.md

 ## Results

-The following is the baseline result for training Mnist on a basic convolutional neural network with Adam.
+The following is the baseline result for training a basic convolutional neural network with Adam on Mnist.
 The baseline took 49.19 seconds to finish.
+The final validation accuracy was 0.9744.

 ![baseline adam results](/Plots/baseline_adam.png)